Run highly sensitive government workloads with FedRAMP High compliant for VMware Cloud on AWS GovCloud (US).

-VMware Cloud on AWS GovCloud (US) is in the process of obtaining FedRAMP Authorization, but has not yet achieved it.
-Our service is listed in the FedRAMP Marketplace where you can verify that we are "In Process".
+Yes.
+VMware Cloud on AWS GovCloud (US) has achieved FedRAMP High Agency Authorization from the U.S. Federal Government.
+Our service is listed in the FedRAMP Marketplace where you can verify that we are authorized.

 Yes – please visit the marketplace here.

 Federal, State and Local Agencies and healthcare providers, educational institutions etc. can run production workloads on VMware Cloud on AWS GovCloud (US).
 They must each evaluate the risk of using the service and determine that VMware has sufficient security in place to support their security requirements of their workloads.

 VMware plans to pursue a Provisional Authority from the Defense Information Systems Agency (DISA) to run Impact Level (IL) 5 workloads, we also plan to complete its U.S. International Traffic in Arms Regulation (ITAR) training and ensure ITAR compliance and we expect that we will leverage our FedRAMP efforts to comply with Criminal Justice Information Services (CJIS).

 Yes, VMware Cloud on AWS GovCloud (US) is operated by VMware employees who are U.S citizens on U.S soil.

 VMware provides a white-glove service to onboard customers.
 Each customer will be provided with a team consisting of members of our Solutions Engineering, Customer Success, Global Support and Product Management organizations to ensure the onboarding process goes smoothly.
 After onboarding, customers with U.S. Federal SaaS Production Support can call 1-877-869-2730 to obtain assistance 24x7x365.